mykolav/require-named-args-fs/README.md

 1. This analyzer looks at an invocation expression (e.g., a method call).
 2. It then finds the method's definition.
-3. If the definition is prefixed with a comment of the form `//[RequireNamedArgs]`,
+3. If the definition is marked with a `[RequireNamedArgs]` attribute,
-   the analyzer requires to provide names for the invocation's arguments.
+   the analyzer requires to every caller to provide names for the invocation's arguments.
 4. If the last parameter is `params`, the analyzer
    doesn't emit the diagnostic, as we cannot use named arguments in this case.